 BETO is committed to growing a bioenergy industry that achieves multiple national goals:

 - Displaces fossil fuels

 Figure 1: Sustainability is not an end state or specific goal; rather, BETO is committed to developing and applying scientific approaches to quantifying bioenergy sustainability and promoting continuous improvements across multiple environmental, economic, and social objectives.

 Current Office Activities

-- Bioenergy Knowledge Discovery Framework (KDF), a geospatial analysis tool that is a national decision-support framework to foster a sustainable and robust bioenergy industry
+- Online toolkits and data resources—Developed and maintains the Bioenergy Knowledge Discovery Framework (KDF), a database and geospatial analysis tool that is a national decision-support framework to foster a sustainable and robust bioenergy industry.

 For more information, see a fact sheet of our efforts: Our Commitment to Bioenergy Sustainability